vvnekrylov/h4all_authentification/README.md

 # h4all_authentification
-this repository contains the authentication sheet for https://hunting4all.ru (includes index.html, style.css)
+This repository contains the authentication sheet for https://hunting4all.ru (includes index.html, style.css) There is a problem!
+Cqn not create a checkbox